Arizonagong/vCIES2020_Network-Analysis/README.md

 [Edge list](https://drive.google.com/file/d/1PsSMKrK0_XO4ie6zl9zBdfr50wtjILPe/view?usp=sharing)

 The practice session of the network analysis using igraph will create network visualizations as below.
+The picutres are created object during the lecture recordings and this class will guide you to create excatly the same object through the lecture.

 <img src="pictures/Class">
 <img src="pictures/cluster">